New Zealand Earthquake

 The people of Kaikōura need long term accompaniment to rebuild and recover from this disaster, and the economic impact of the loss of income from tourism has had an impact on local social services.
 Social services in Kaikōura have been funded by profits from Whale Watch, which have been returned to the community.

-We have received many emails in solidarity and prayer from members of the Caritas Confederation, including Caritas Oceania, Caritas Tonga, Caritas PNG, Caritas Australia, Caritas Jerusalem, CRS, Caritas Nepal, Caritas Iraq, CAFOD and Caritas Internationalis.
+We received many emails in solidarity and prayer from members of the Caritas Confederation, including Caritas Oceania, Caritas Tonga, Caritas PNG, Caritas Australia, Caritas Jerusalem, CRS, Caritas Nepal, Caritas Iraq, CAFOD and Caritas Internationalis.

 Donations for the affected communities in the Christchurch diocese can be directed to the Catholic Diocese of Christchurch.